smatechnologies/ibm-i-agent-docs/docs/commands-utilities/commands.md

 - **LFEEDBACK**: (Enhanced for use outside of OpCon jobs) Send LSAM Feedback character string to OpCon
   - Sends character string to OpCon as LSAM Feedback trigger
 - **SMAJOBMSG**: Send job detail message to OpCon
-  - Sends character string to OpCon adding to Detailed Job Messages in Enterprise Manager.
+  - Sends character string to OpCon adding to Detailed Job Messages in OpCon User Interface.
 - **SMASTATUS**: Send job OpCon
-  - Sends job status for display in Enterprise Manager UI views.
+  - Sends job status for display in OpCon User Interface UI views.
 - **SMAFAILJOB**: SMA signal OpCon to Fail Job
   - This command may be used, for example, in a Multi-Step Job Script, to force an IBM i job to fail.
 If OpCon started the job, the Agent will then send a "Failed" signal to OpCon as the final job status, and possibly the message ID of SMA0992.